dodobirb/2-Financial-Applications-with-Pandas---Loan-Qualifier-Application/README.md

 ## Technologies

-*Describe the technologies required to use your project such as programming languages, libraries, frameworks, and operating systems.
-Be sure to include the specific versions of any critical dependencies that you have used in the stable version of your project.*

-This application was written in Python 3.9.4 .
+This application was written in Python 3.9.4 on a Windows 10 OS.

 Libraries used: